fetchai/agents-aea/docs/upgrading.md

 Below we describe the additional manual steps required to upgrade between different versions:

+## `v1.0.0rc1` to `v1.0.0rc2`

+No backwards incompatible changes to component development.

+Various configuration changes introduced in `v1.0.0rc1` are now enforced strictly.

 ## `v0.11.1` to `v1.0.0rc1`

 No backwards incompatible changes to component development.